tum-ens/urbs/doc/theorydoc/intertemp_prob.rst

 If :math:`y_j` is the last modeled year, :math:`y_{j+1}` stands for the end of the model horizon.
 The set :math:`O_{\text{inst}}` can be found in the model implementation as :ref:`initially-installed-units`.
 This is the set of units, that are already installed in the beginning of the model.
-The set :math:`O` describes the set of those units, that are installed during the model and its implementation can be found at :ref:`installation-in-earlier`
+The set :math:`O` describes the set of those units, that are installed during the model and its implementation can be found at :ref:`installation-in-earlier`.

 With these two sets the installed process capacity in a given year is then given by: